Riccardo Pizzuti

 Riccardo Pizzuti (born 28 May 1934) is an Italian actor and stuntman.
-He is known for playing the role of gunfighter Morton Clayton in the 1972 film Man of the East.
-Pizzuti appeared in They Call Me Trinity, and its sequel Trinity Is Still My Name.
+He is known for playing gunfighter Morton Clayton in the 1972 film Man of the East.
+He appeared in They Call Me Trinity, and its sequel Trinity Is Still My Name.
 He often appeared in films featuring the actors Terence Hill and Bud Spencer, usually cast as a villain.
 He has also been credited as Rick Piper and Peter Whiteman.